conradakunga/Blog/_posts/2024-11-24-pretty-printing-unformatted-json-in-c.md

     - .NET
 ---

-Occasionally you will find yourself in a position where you have unformatted, or poorly formatted json and you would like to view it formatted, also knowns *pretty printed*.
+Occasionally, you will find yourself in a position where you have unformatted or poorly formatted JSON, and you would like to view it formatted, also known as *pretty printed*.

-There are a bunch of online resources for this, such as [this one](https://jsonformatter.org) , [this one](https://jsonformatter.curiousconcept.com) and [this one](https://jsoneditoronline.org)
+There are a bunch of online resources for this, such as [this one](https://jsonformatter.org), [this one](https://jsonformatter.curiousconcept.com) and [this one](https://jsoneditoronline.org)

-But it is very trivial to write a few lines of code to solve this problem, using the types found in the  [System.Text.Json](https://learn.microsoft.com/en-us/dotnet/api/system.text.json?view=net-9.0) namsepace.
+But writing a few lines of code to solve this problem is very trivial, using the types found in the  [System.Text.Json](https://learn.microsoft.com/en-us/dotnet/api/system.text.json?view=net-9.0) namespace.

 The code will be as follows: